TuukkaAro/dev-academy-spring-2024-exercise/README.md

 # Instructions for running the database
 1. Install Docker Desktop on your computer (https://docs.docker.com/desktop/)
+2. Node 20 is also required.
-2. Clone this repository
+3. Clone this repository
-3. On command line under this folder run:
+4. On command line under this folder run:

 ```
 npm i